Awkward -- That’s what they are.

 Left: This backsplash really didn’t need to turn the corner.
 It could’ve been left on the back wall of the kitchen.
 But at least it’s not 18” high!

-If you’re in a kitchen, and you’re doing the countertop-to-upper-cabinet-18”-high-backsplash, it’s best not to wrap that around to the side wall.
+If you’re in a kitchen, and you’re doing the countertop-to-upper-cabinet-18”-high-backsplash, it’s best not to wrap that around to the side wall if you don't need to.

 NEED MORE HELP ON KITCHEN BACKSPLASH DESIGN?